Directory structure in OS

 The Acyclic Graph Directory Structure

-Overcoming the drawbacks posed by the tree-structured directory structure,i.e, the restriction that it cannot have multiple parent directories and also cannot share files between users - The Acyclic Graph directory structure in OS came into the picture.
+Overcoming the drawbacks posed by the tree-structured directory structure,i.e, the restriction that it cannot have multiple parent directories and also cannot share files between users - The Acyclic Graph directory structure in OS came into the picture, where the shared file physically resides on the storage device while links reference it from multiple locations.

-In the Acyclic Graph directory structure in OS can be defined as the directory structure that allows a directory or a file to have multiple parent directories so that it can be a shared file in a directory that gets pointed by the other user directories which if has the access to that shared file via the links provided to it.
-It is often said to be a natural generalization of the tree-structured directory.
+In the Acyclic Graph directory structure in OS can be defined as the directory structure that allows a directory or a file to have multiple parent directories so that it supports file sharing, and a particular file can appear through different linked paths without duplication in other user directories which have access to that shared file via the links provided to them.
+It is often said to be a natural generalization of the tree-structured directory, though access control is required when such shared resources are linked across users.

 Mostly, this is used in situations such as, when two users or two programmers are collaborating on a project and they need to access the files.
 So we have the associated files which are stored in a subdirectory mostly separated from other projects and files of other programmers/users.
-Now as they are working on a joint project they want the sub-directories to be present in their own directories.
+Now as they are working on a joint project they want shared access to start from the master directory into their own directories.
 Therefore these common sub-directories where two or more users can collaborate would be shared so that the files can be stored in their individual locations and this is where we use Acyclic directories.

-There must be a point noted here that the shared file is not the exact copy file, that is if any programmer/user makes some changes in the sub-directory that change will be reflected in both subdirectories.
+There must be a point noted here that the shared file is not the exact copy file, that is if any programmer/user makes some changes in the sub-directory that change will be reflected for both the users.
 Here we can (with the help of aliases or links) create the acyclic type of directory graph where we can also provide different paths to the same file.
 We define the Links into two kinds, popularly known as The Hard Link and The Symbolic Link.

 a.
 The Hard Link: This is also called as the physical link.
 If we want to delete the files in the acyclic graph directory structures then we need to remove the actual files only if all the references to the files are deleted that is, no link that even references the main file should be established.
 Here we don’t leave a suspended link.